Set up automatic rotation for non-database AWS Secrets Manager secrets - AWS Secrets Manager

 4. (Optional) Choose Rotate immediately when the secret is stored to rotate your secret when you save your changes.
 If you clear the checkbox, then the first rotation will begin on the schedule you set.

-5. Under Rotation function, choose Create function.
-The Lambda console opens in a new window.
+5. Under Rotation function, choose the Lambda function you created in Step 1.

 The Lambda rotation function needs permission to access the secret in Secrets Manager, and it needs permission to access your database or service.
 In this step, you grant these permissions to the Lambda execution role.
 If the secret is encrypted with a KMS key other than the AWS managed key aws/secretsmanager, then you need to grant the Lambda execution role permission to use the key.
 You can use the SecretARN encryption context to limit the use of the decrypt function, so the rotation function role only has access to decrypt the secret it is responsible for rotating.
 For policy examples, see Permissions for rotation.